5 Benefits Of Exercise

 - Exercise reduces stress.
 Modern living creates overwhelming stress from work, school, family, even traffic.
 Stress releases stress hormones, primarily cortisol, that adversely affects your blood sugar, metabolism, heart rate and blood vessel constriction.
 Cortisol makes everything in your body run faster, too fast, wearing your body down both mentally and physically.
 Exercise decreases the amount of cortisol released in response to external stressors.

 - Exercise improves your mood, attitude and outlook.
-In addition to a lower stress level, regular exercise release “feel good” hormones or endorphins that activate your body’s opiate receptors, increasing your level of happiness.
+In addition to a lower stress level, regular exercise release “feel good” hormones or endorphins that activate your body’s opiate receptors, increasing your level of happiness and are the Best HGH Releaser.
 This feeling will also increase your desire to exercise, helping you reach your health and fitness goals.
 As you become more fit and lean, you will also experience a boost in your attitude, confidence and self esteem.
 The more fit and lean you are, the more confident you are and self pity, depression and anxiety become things of the past.

 - Exercise improves brain function.
 Exercise increases cerebral blood flow, increased blood flow to your brain, increases the amount of oxygen and nutrients available to feed, maintain and regenerate brain cells.
 Exercise, especially resistance or weight training increases the production of human growth hormone which helps repair damaged cells and build new ones.
 This HGH helps with weight loss and anti-aging, but more importantly, it stimulates the production of lean muscle mass, boosts your metabolism, and can stimulate an immediate surge in brain function.